gcc-mirror/gcc/gcc/ada/doc/gnat_rm/specialized_needs_annexes.rst

 Specialized Needs Annexes
 *************************

-Ada 95, Ada 2005, and Ada 2012 define a number of Specialized Needs Annexes, which are not required in all implementations.
+Ada 95, Ada 2005, Ada 2012, and Ada 2022 define a number of Specialized Needs Annexes, which are not required in all implementations.
 However, as described in this chapter, GNAT implements all of these annexes:

 *Systems Programming (Annex C)*
   The Systems Programming Annex is fully implemented.